felixpeters/felixpeters/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm an AI researcher pursuing my Ph.D. in the Software & Digital Business Group at Technical University of Darmstadt.
-Additionally, I work as a freelance data scientist & ML engineer, mainly organizing workshops for organizations from different industries (e.g., finance, manufacturing).
+I'm a data scientist at Heraeus, working on incorporating AI into the manufacturing workflow.
+Formerly, I was an AI researcher in the Software & Digital Business Group at Technical University of Darmstadt.

 #### Research